All Episodes

 It's been a joy.

-Let's uh put a couple more folks on the radio before we have to fold up the tent for this day.
+Let's put a couple more folks on the radio before we have to fold up the tent for this day.

 Let us head to White Swan, Washington, certainly the prettiest sounding place on the show today, I believe.

-Angelo, Mark Davis in for Rush.
+Angelo, Mark Davis, in for Rush.

 How are you?